 The need for federal attention and serious investments to combat hepatitis B in the U.S. is greater than ever.
 Despite a safe and highly effective vaccine, as many as 2.2 million Americans are living with chronic hepatitis B and up to 1,200 babies in the U.S. are born each year with hepatitis B infection.
 Acute hepatitis B infections are also rising in parts of country, as a result of the ongoing opioid crisis.
-Only 25% of infected individuals are aware of their infection and less than 10% of infected individuals are able to access care and receive treatment.
-Asian American, Pacific Islander, African immigrant communities are disproportionately impacted by hepatitis B and often face additional barriers to health care access.
+Only 30-35% of infected Americans diagnosed, and less than 10% of Americans living with hepatitis B are being treated for the disease.
+Asian American, Pacific Islander, and African communities are disproportionately impacted by hepatitis B and often face additional barriers to health care access.

 Hep B United leads national and grassroots advocacy efforts to raise the profile of hepatitis B and liver cancer as urgent public health priorities and to amplify the voices of people and communities most impacted.
 Our advocacy goals include securing increased federal funding for hepatitis B and liver cancer research and prevention programs, ensuring access to health care and affordable medications, and fighting hepatitis B-related stigma and institutional discrimination.